Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 `WindowBuilder` we instantiated earlier.
 This `window` will be used by `surface` to bind them together.

-*We will discuss on Event Loop in later section.*
+*We will discuss the Event Loop in a later section.*

 ## Vulkan Instance & Surface instance creation